 Think about it for a moment.
 We encourage disciples to gather for Christian worship on the weekends and then gather with a smaller group of Christian in our homes during the week for Bible Study.
 You may be wondering what’s wrong with this?
 Well, I’m glad you asked.
 Jesus didn’t save us to spend our lives in a holy huddle.
 The very commission he gave us begins with an imperative to “go.”

 For Jesus, there was no separation in evangelism and disciple-making.
 Evangelism is simply the first part of a holistic process we refer to as disciple-making.
 Whenever I think of disciple-making, I process it through our pipeline that includes: pre-disciples, new-disciples, growing, disciples, multiplying disciples, and catalytic disciples.
-All healthy disciple-making culture will have pre and new-disciples flowing through it.
+A healthy disciple-making culture will have both pre and new-disciples flowing through it.

-A more open system for disciple-making might look like the one I use when working with leaders or catalytic disciples who are interested in catalyzing movements.
+A more open system for disciple-making might look like the one I use when working with leaders or catalytic disciples who are interested in catalyzing disciple-making movements.

 This is what we call a strategy map, and it consists of five components.
 Here’s a super quick overview.
 I will save a fuller discussion for future writings.

 Enter the Field

 Jesus calls us to enter the fields that are already "white unto harvest".
 We must be intentional about equipping disciples at every level of our pipeline to enter the harvest field.
 This may require a rethinking of how we relate to people where we live, work, and play.